ylvali/jsframeworkProject2024BTHv2/README.md

 ## Npm start
 npm run start

-Selenium tests are placed in the TestSelenium directory.

 ## Base layout and functionality
-Angular has a basic set up and scheme with modules that work together.
-A main layout is created with CSS, then each component has the possibility to add new style to that part.
-The whole project is created of modules called components, as a part of the interface the angular framework offers.
-Their special language and way of doing it, which is the essence of frameworks - a repeated creational structure.
+Angular has a basic set up of modules that can work together.
+A main layout is created with CSS, then each component add style to that part.
+The project is created of modules called components, as a part of the interface the angular framework offers.
+The essence of frameworks - a repeated creational structure.
 With special language that belongs to that framework.

-## Fetching an API
+## Fetching an API & dependency injection
 A backend API is a gateway to a system.
-And with angular we can connect to that gateway, that interface using dependency injection.
+And with angular we can connect to that gateway.
+The functionality to connect to an API is dependency injected - loaded - into a module.
-Meaning that a dependency is injected into a module, that then can use the functionality entered.

-### Dependency injection as a service
-Angular functionality allows to have the API fetch as 'a service'.
-Which is a dependency injection that can be read into any module.
-And the functionality read.
+In angular it is called 'a service' - dependency injection into any module.
+Then the functionality of the service / injection can be used.
 See: src/app/api-connect

-## Chat service with socket.io
+## Realtime service with socket.io
-The chat service with socket.io is loaded in the app.module.ts.
-Socket being a direct real time connection.
+The realtime service with socket.io is loaded in the app.module.ts.
+Socket being a direct real time connection between server & client.
-That is where the backend chat server is configured, pointed to.
-Then using a dependency injection service (chat-service.service.js) the chat can be loaded into a module.
+Configuration in app.module.ts of the connection.
+Then using a dependency injection service (chat-service.service.js) the realtime functionality can be loaded into a module.
 The module sample is in app/chat - the real time through socket.io.
 Here is is used for real time product price setting.
-And everytime a new price is set, the product price in the sqlite3 database is updated.
+When a new price is set, the product price in the sqlite3 database is updated.
 That happens on the backend side.
-A server with the socket.io connection is running, that has access to the same server sqlite3 as the rest of the API.
-So 2 servers connected to that sqlite.
-And the new price you write is updated through the socket connection through a client that is connected to the socket.io server.
+A server with the socket.io connection is running, that has access to the same database (sqlite3) as the rest of the API.
+So 2 servers connected to that database file.
 In this sample the client is part of the main application.
 But technically the client could be elsewhere.
-The backend server is also connected to the API, as mentioned.
-It is however a separate server.
-The sqlite are files and to keep the files in the same locaiton on the server seems good.
+The backend server is separate and connected to the API, as mentioned.
+The sqlite are files kept in the same location.

 ## Selenium tests
-In
-testSelenium/test/firstScript/testProj.spec.js
-testSelenium/test/firstScript/fScriptProj.js
+Selenium tests are tests run in a browser environment, as the end user would experience it. testSelenium/test/firstScript/testProj.spec.js testSelenium/test/firstScript/fScriptProj.js
+Selenium tests are placed in the TestSelenium directory.

+Test cases:
 Tests to load the website,
 confirm page the title,
 use the navigation,